Meet our team, committed to your best learning experience and education goals.

 David Miracchi has taught at Austin LSAT Prep since 2020, the year that he graduated from the University of Texas School of Law.
 He scored a 174 on the LSAT, and had spent several years helping prepare others for the LSAT before beginning law school.

 In keeping with Texas Law's mission of "Advancing Justice through the Knowledge of Law," David provided pro bono legal service for low-income Texans, racking up over 500 hours of pro bono work while in law school.
-He continues his life of public service at the U.S. Department of Labor.
+Today, he is continuing his life of public service at the U.S. Department of Labor.

 David graduated from UCLA with a BA in History in 2013.
 An avid motorcyclist, he once rode along the beautiful Pacific Coast from Mexico to Canada, and then back down to San Diego.

 Elaine Conces, the VP of Graduate Programs, has been with Austin LSAT Prep since its inception, collecting a wealth of knowledge about law school programs and their admissions policies along the way.
 Originally the head of marketing, she began helping our students with the application process in 2010.
 Since then, she has assisted numerous students in gaining admission to a range of schools, primarily JD, MBA, MPA, and MS programs, including all of the top ranked Texas law schools.